Message copy and segment calculator

 - Emojis have no standard character count across all emojis, so make sure to test that your messages are segmenting and displaying correctly.

 - Links may make use of many characters, resulting in more message segments than intended.
 Though the use of link shorteners is possible, they are best used with short codes.
-Please visit our SMS FAQs for more information.
+Visit our SMS FAQ for more information.

 - Always test your SMS messages before launch, especially when using Liquid and Connected Content as going over message or copy limits may result in additional charges.
-Please note that test messages will count toward your message limits.
+Note that test messages will count toward your message limits.

 Test Your SMS Copy Length

-If you’d like to see how many segments your message will dispatch, enter your copy below.
-Please note that this will not process or predict the output of Liquid or Connected Content.
+If you’d like to see how many segments your message will dispatch, enter your copy into the calculator.
+Note that this will not process or predict the output of Liquid or Connected Content.